scottjs/db-sync/README.md

 * Composer
 * PHP >= 5.3.0
-* Virtual machines or development environment, such as Vagrant.
+* A local development environment, such as Vagrant.

 ## Notes